35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ### The GLA's 'balanced' approach

 The Mayor's approval of BL's s73 application barely acknowledges that there has been a huge reduction in affordable housing and an accompanying loss of family housing.
 His decision relies on the recommendation of the [GLA Stage 3 Report](https://data.london.gov.uk/download/2z18q/995/Canada%20Water%20Stage%203%20report.docx.pdf)  to approval the application.
-Remarkably the report says '*The Section 73 application relates to amendments to the Canada Water Masterplan permitted under the Hybrid Planning Permission (HPP).
-The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* \[REF GLA para 385]
+Remarkably the report says '*The changes are not considered to result in a development that would be substantially different in nature or scale to the original permission.* [^9]  GLA para 385]

 Instead the GLA adopts a 'glass-half full' approach - if there is any affordable housing at all that has to be welcomed and any reduction from what was previously agreed is justified by changes in economic circumstances, that in turn damage the viability of the sCheme and just have to be accepted.